-There are many ideas and creative DIY tips you will find online for building custom garage shelving but who has time for that?
+There are as many ideas and creative DIY tips you will find online for building custom garage shelving but who has time for that?
 Also, I was not fortunate enough to marry a man who has those types of skills so I had to turn to my trusty online shopping for my garage shelving solution.

 I ultimately chose to use these garage shelves because I actually had 5 sets of these that we had purchased for our inventory in our warehouse when we had our Amazon FBA business.
 So I re-purposed these shelving units and placed them in our garage.

-How Deep Should the Garage Shelves Be?
+How Deep Should the Garage shelves be?

-This garage shelving unit is 48″W x 24″D x 72″H. It is plenty deep enough to fit large items on each shelf.
+This garage shelving unit is 48″W x 24″D x 72″H. It is plenty deep enough to fit large items on each shelve.
 It can handle up to 4,000 pounds of weight and the shelves are adjustable as well to accommodate different sizes of storage bins you may want to use.
 They are very easy to assemble with no nuts or bolts required.

 A Pegboard Kit for the Garage Organization Was a Must in My Opinion

 I wanted to have as much floor space available as I could so any way I could find to hang supplies, I seized it.
-I loved this metal Pegoard Tool Storage Kit I found at Walmart because it looked sleek and had the black accessories with it.
+I loved this metal Pegboard Tool Storage Kit I found at Walmart because it looked sleek and had the black accessories with it.
 You can purchase as many as you want to fill up the wall space to accommodate all the tools you want to hang.
 This is tool organization at it’s finest!
 The picture shown below has 3 – 4ft pegboards mounted right next to each other.

 This garage pegboard is easy to install.
-The mounting hardware is included to hang all 3 pegboards including all screws and sheet rock anchors.
-The pegboard panels mount directly into studs or sheet rock with no framework required.
+The mounting hardware is included to hang all 3 pegboards including all screws and sheetrock anchors.
+The pegboard panels mount directly into studs or sheetrock with no framework required.

-Must Have Wall-Mounted Tool Organizers
+Must-Have Wall-Mounted Tool Organizers